 Close to 200 young women are enrolled in the three-year OMID program during the day time.
 After classes they return home.
 For those who have run away from abusive families or been abandoned, home is the OMID shelter, a local authority home or by themseves.
 The others live with their families.
 During their time at OMID, the girls attend educational and vocational training classes and workshops including IT, English language, Graphic Arts, Accounting, Tourism, Creative writing, Gender empowerment, Human and individual rights, Marriage and family, and Financial planning.

-With a hands-on approach, our staff implements a unique holistic program at our centers in Tehran.
-In Iran, our management team is supported by more than 80 full- and part-time paid employees, most of who are teachers, social workers, and clinical psychologists.
+With a hands-on approach, our multi-discisplinary teams and staff implement a unique holistic program at our center in Tehran.
+Our management team is supported by more than 80 full and part-time paid employees, most of whom are teachers, social workers, and clinical psychologists.

 We focus on a wide range of areas including care, counseling, empowerment, education, and vocational training.
 We also implement social and recreational activities and life-skills training to facilitate social integration and readjustment.
-The program culminates either in work placement, with enabling our clients to set up their own businesses, or by them enrolling in a university program.
+The program culminates either in work placement, further professional training enabling our clients to set up their own businesses, or by them enrolling in a university program.
 The lives of the young women in our care are truly transformed by our program.
 Our success rates are shown below.

 As we look ahead to the next 10 years we are embarking on a process of revamping our program to become more gender sensitive, youth focused, and trauma informed.
-Our plans include:
+Our plans include the following:

 - The development and implementation of our intensive training program that will turn OMID into a trauma informed organization is scheduled to be completed by the end of 2018.

 - The main demand for our services is in Tehran, as Tehran still remains the destination of choice for runaways in Iran, because of the anonymity it offers.
 We therefore do not plan to provide direct services in other cities in Iran but plan to start training in 2018 staff of NGOs in other cities in order for them to provide such services locally.